MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/delete-a-user.md

 ::: moniker-end

-3. Select the user you want to delete, and then choose **Delete user**.
+3. Select the user you want to delete, and then select **Delete user**.

 ## User management admin: Delete one or more users from Office 365